-SEC.
+Sec.
 4.03 UNDERSTANDING OF THE PROJECT

-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the project and requirements that must be accomplished.

-SEC.
+Sec.
 4.04 METHODOLOGY USED FOR THE PROJECT

 Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.